drkvogel/retrasst/testing/retrasst/misc.md

 ## todo

- * load in collected/not found/ignored samples as well to return to in progress chunk-
- * fast forward to first unactioned sample...
-    * only works for 1st chunk
-    * what about deferred samples?
- * save progress
  * signoff
  * allow going back over skipped
  * Insert a record into c_box_retrieval for each box in turn and update c_retrieval_job: set status=in progress (1)
  * Note: a sample retrieval can include boxes that do not have their current locations recorded in the database.
- * Tick each cryovial off in the retrieval plan as you go along.

  * Ask the relevant question(s) from the URS when they’re ready to finish and
  * update cryovial_store (old and new, primary and secondary) when they enter their password to confirm
- * does it load previously saved/altered rows?

  * check cryo/store old/new params are correct for LCDbCryovialRetrieval
- * should use saveRecord for LCDbBoxRetrieval

  * signoff form
  * secondary aliquots should always be saved if present
  * slot number? (what about it?)